fluent/fluentd-benchmark/multi_receiver_forward/README.md

 # Fluentd benchmark - multi receiver forward

+This scenario would show the maximum performance of out_forward.

 This benchmarks following architecture scenario:

 () denotes the number of processes. [] denotes the number of threads.